Collinear Fractals and Bandt's Conjecture: Introduction

 The regular-closedness of $\mathscr{M}_4$ was proved in 2020 by Himeki and Ishii \cite{Himeki2020M4Regular-closed} by extending some techniques from~\cite{Calegari2017RootsConjecture}.
 The extreme points of the $n$-gon fractals were characterized by Calegari and Walker in \cite{Calegari2019ExtremeSets}.
 Bousch \cite{Bousch1992SurHolomorphe} proved that $\mathscr{M}_n$ is connected for any $n\ge 3$.
 The same author \cite{Bousch1993ConnexiteFonctions} also showed that $\mathcal{M}_2$ is connected and locally connected.
 Finally, Nakajima~\cite{Nakajima2024MandelbrotSeries} extended the work of Bousch proving the local connectedness of $\mathscr{M}_n$ for any $n\ge 3$.
 Therefore, the problems concerning the regular-closedness, connectedness, and local connectedness of $\mathscr{M}_n$ have been fully solved.

-Going back to our sets $\mathcal{M}_n$, it turns out that Nakajima's general framework for studying the connectivity of the set of zeros of power series can be directly applied to our families of collinear fractals, giving as a result that the sets $\mathcal{M}_n$ are connected and locally connected for any $n\ge 2$ (Theorem~\ref{thm:MLC} in Section~\ref{sec2}).
+Going back to our sets $\mathcal{M}_n$, it turns out that Nakajima's general framework for studying the connectivity of the set of zeros of power series can be directly applied to our families of collinear fractals, which results in the sets $\mathcal{M}_n$ being connected and locally connected for any $n\ge 2$ (Theorem~\ref{thm:MLC} in Section~\ref{sec2}).